Mixing methods for maximal meaning

 This module will introduce students to the nature and design of mixed methods research.
 This module assumes students will have some experience in either qualitative or quantitative methodologies, as the focus will be on practical ways to combine the two to develop a variety of mixed methods studies.
 Students wanting to learn how to do qualitative and/or quantitative research should attend the Qualitative Research Methods and/or Introduction to Study Design & research Methods course.
 Participants on this mixed methods course will appreciate how research combining qualitative and quantitative approaches can give a deeper understanding of complex healthcare issues.
 They will learn how to design, implement and analyse a mixed methods study to answer their own clinical question.

-The last date for receipt of complete applications is 17.00 on Friday, 13 January 2023.
+The last date for receipt of complete applications is 5pm, Friday, 12 January 2024.
 Regrettably, late applications cannot be accepted.

 By the end of the course the student will be able to: